2024 Badminton Asia Team Championships: Schedule

-Squads
+Teams

+Participating members

+The tournament will feature 15 teams competing in the men's category and 11 teams in the women's category.
 The teams had to submit the squads by 26 January 2024 and which should consists of three singles players and two doubles pairs.
 A team has to nominate a minimum of four and a maximum of ten players.